sunericd/sunlab/_posts/2025-07-05-recruitment.md

 tags: announcement
 ---

-The Sun Lab will be recruiting at levels starting now.
+The Sun Lab will be recruiting at all levels starting now.
 We will be hosting graduate student rotations in Fall 2025 and onwards.